roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-2.13](/assets/images/posts/family-overview-2.13.jpg)

 *Maiasaura*, meaning “mother reptile,” was a Late Cretaceous ornithopod from Montana.
-The name refers to how the first fossils of Maiasaura were found among many nests with eggs and nestlings, indicating group-nesting behavior and parental care.
+The name refers to how the first fossils of *Maiasaura* were found among many nests with eggs and nestlings, indicating group-nesting behavior and parental care.

 Note: Hadrosaurs in the past (especially *Parasaurolophus* for some reason) were often depicted with a bipedal, upright, kangaroo-like stance.
-We now know that they were quadrupedal, even though their front legs look super skinny.
+We now know that they were usually quadrupedal, even though their front legs look super skinny.

 ### Pachycephalosauria

 ![fig-1.19](/assets/images/posts/family-overview-19.png)

 Pachycephalosaurs (meaning “thick head reptile,” pronounced “PAK-ee-SEF-a-lo-sores”) were the famous dome-headed group of smallish bipedal herbivores from the Late Cretaceous.
-Famous members include *Pachycephalosaurus* and *Stegoceras* (*Stygimoloch* and *Dracorex* are also often cited as their own groups, but recently they were found to be juvenile forms of *Pachycephalosaurus*).  *Pachycephalosaurus* itself lived in Latest Cretaceous Hell Creek alongside *Tyrannosaurus* and *Triceratops*.
+Famous members include *Pachycephalosaurus*, *Stegoceras*, and *Homalocephale* (*Stygimoloch* and *Dracorex* are also often cited as their own groups, but recently they were found to be juvenile forms of *Pachycephalosaurus*).  *Pachycephalosaurus* itself lived in Latest Cretaceous Hell Creek alongside *Tyrannosaurus* and *Triceratops*.
 There’s evidence of wounds in many pachycephalosaurid domes that indicate they did indeed head-butt each other.

 ![fig-2.14](/assets/images/posts/family-overview-2.14.jpg)